veildb-tech/agent/README.md

 4. `make console app:db:log --uuid=<Backup UUID> --status=<Process Status>` --message=<Message> - send log information to service

-Enabling a new DB Engine
+Enabling a new DB Engine:
 ------------------------
 You can enable a new DB engine in two cases:
 1. during first installation process